wesslen/BigDataPatent/README.md

 This readme outlines the steps in Python to text mine Patents for 3M.

 There are four sections (so far) of the code:

 1. Modules & Working Directory
 2. Exploratory Analysis of a Sample of Abstracts
 3. Data Wrangling (Tokenize, Clean, TF-IDF)
 4. Topic Modeling (K-Means, LDA, Topic Word Cloud)
-5.

 # 1. Modules & Set Working Directory

+## Import Modules
-## For Python, you must call in modules that you will use later on.
+For Python, you must call in modules that you will use later on.

 ```python